Becky (television personality): Early life and education

-Becky was born in Kanagawa Prefecture to a Japanese mother and an English father, Simon Rabone.
-She has one younger sister, dancer Jessica "JJ" Rabone.
-Until at least 2011, Becky held dual citizenship status in both Japan and the United Kingdom.
 Although The Japan Times previously erroneously reported her full name as "Rebecca Eri Ray Vaughan", Australian airline Jetstar Airways, having used her in advertisements and promotions aimed towards Japanese audiences, gives her full name as being "Rebecca-Eri Rabone", this surname matching that used by her father and sister; the error arises from the fact that 'Rabone' and 'Ray Vaughan' would be spelled the same way in Japanese.

+Career

 She debuted as a regular on the popular children's show Oha-Suta in 1999 reading out the English names of various Pokémon characters in a section of the show called Pokémon: The World.
 She became a popular mascot of the show, and eventually started landing spots on various Japanese variety shows.
 On television, she has also appeared in numerous commercials and has lent her voice to the characters of many anime shorts and movies.